Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Finasteride needs to be circulating actively in your body to prevent hair loss.
 So you’ll need to take it daily if your goal is to stop hair thinning.

 For many men, this means taking finasteride for years.
-Currently, studies show that finasteride treatment is safe in the long term.
+Currently, studies show that finasteride treatment is safe for long-term use.

-For example, a clinical trial of 19,000 men who had taken finasteride for seven years concluded that there was “little need to worry” about any long-term side effects from the medication.
+One clinical trial of 19,000 men who had taken finasteride for seven years found little evidence of long-term side effects from the medication.

-Other long-term clinical studies of finasteride demonstrate similar results, with a 1-milligram dose being generally well tolerated over five years of use.
+Other long-term clinical studies of finasteride have demonstrated similar results, with a 1 mg dose generally well tolerated over five years of use.

-There have been some reports of minor increased risk of high-grade prostate cancer for men over age 55 (1.8 percent with a 5-milligram dose of finasteride versus 1 percent with a placebo).
+There have been some reports of a minor increase in risk of high-grade prostate cancer for men over age 55 (1.8 percent with a 5 mg dose of finasteride compared to 1 percent with a placebo).

-As with any medication, always speak with your doctor first before stopping finasteride.
+As with any medication, it’s always best to speak with your provider before stopping finasteride.
 Symptoms like hair loss or an enlarged prostate may come back after stopping the drug.

-Remember, you’re not Doogie Howser (unless you really are a young doctor, and in that case, kudos).
-Your healthcare provider will give you the best medical advice for safely stopping finasteride based on your unique medical condition.
+Your healthcare provider can provide medical advice for safely stopping finasteride based on your individual medical condition.

 Hair loss treatments, delivered

-But before you go cold turkey on finasteride, here are a few key things to note:
+But before you stop finasteride, there are a few key things to keep in mind:

-• Always talk to your doctor before stopping any medication, including finasteride.
+• Talk with a healthcare professional.
+Always talk to your healthcare provider before stopping any medication, including finasteride.

-• Any adverse effects will generally stop once you stop taking finasteride — it’s typically out of your body within two weeks of when you last took it.
+• It can take some time before finasteride is completely out of your system.
+Any adverse effects will generally stop once you stop taking finasteride — it typically clears your body within two weeks of your last dose.
+If any side effects of finasteride persist after two weeks, speak with your healthcare or dermatology provider.

-• Finasteride only works for hair loss while you’re using it, so your hair loss may come back if you stop using it.
-But all hope is not lost.
-There are other hair loss treatments you can consider besides finasteride:
+• Finasteride only works for hair loss while you’re using it.
+Your hair loss may come back if you stop using it.
+But other hair loss treatments are available:

 • Topical finasteride & minoxidil spray.
 A topical version of finasteride may have fewer side effects than its oral form.
 This two-in-one spray combines finasteride with minoxidil to effectively combat thinning hair in a quick-drying formula.

 • Minoxidil solution.
-If you’d rather skip finasteride totally, consider minoxidil.
+If you’d rather skip finasteride but are still looking for a hair loss treatment, consider minoxidil.
 It’s one of the most popular hair loss treatments for male pattern hair loss.
-While it’s not totally understood how topical minoxidil works, it’s believed to improve microcirculation by the hair follicles.
-In turn, you may see hair regrowth and a slow-down of hair loss.
+While it’s not completely understood how topical minoxidil works, it’s believed to improve microcirculation by the hair follicles.
+In turn, you may see hair regrowth and slowing hair loss.

-Still debating what’s right for you?
-No worries.
+Still weighing your options?
 Get a free hair consultation for an expert-recommended hair loss treatment plan today — all from the comfort of your home.

 7 Sources